-Immune System Fun Facts: The immune system comprises of all the cells, tissues and organs that provide defense and protect the human body against pathogen attack.
-A pathogen is any particle that is foreign to the body, and that can cause an infection.
+Immune System Fun Facts: The immune system comprises all the cells, tissues, and organs that provide defense and protect the human body against pathogen attack.
+A pathogen is any particle that is foreign to the body and that can cause an infection.

 The immune system is broadly divided into two types – the innate immune system and the adaptive immune system.
-The former is present in the human body since the time of birth and provides the first line of defense against foreign pathogens and microbes.
+The former is present in the human body since birth and provides the first line of defense against foreign pathogens and microbes.

-The latter is acquired during life and while growing up, by the process of encountering different kinds of pathogens and microbes and keeping a track or memory of the event.
-When a second such event occurs, the immune system has already acquired the means to combat the pathogens previously encountered, thereby preventing the infection from occurring.
+The latter is acquired during life and growing up by encountering different pathogens and microbes and keeping track of or remembering the event.
+When a second such event occurs, the immune system has already acquired the means to combat the previously encountered pathogens, thereby preventing the infection.
 This concept is the basis for developing and creating vaccines.

 Top 25 Immune System Fun Facts